Helen Elsie Austin: Pioneer and Knight of Baháʼu'lláh to Morocco

 As 1953 opened with the news of the Baháʼí Ten Year Crusade, a program to expand the presence of the religion especially in Africa.
 Austin was a member of the United States International Teaching Committee reporting on progress started previously, followed by appearing at a World Religion Day observance in Wilmington, Delaware, with coverage by WDEL-TV as it was then called.
 In February the Baháʼís held a conference in Uganda including Austin, as a representative of the US National Baháʼí Assembly.
 Austin undertook her Baháʼí pilgrimage.
 American newspaper coverage of Austin's travels to Africa and Europe mentioned her in March, while she returned in April to Cincinnati marking the centenary year of the declaration at Ridván of Baháʼu'lláh, founder of the religion, and the dedication of the House of Worship in Chicago.
 Austin returned to Cincinnati again in June, chair of the African Committee by September, and into September Austin herself resigned to pioneer to promote the religion requiring another by-election.
-Ultimately five members resigned to move over seas to promote the religion - Elsie Austin, Dorothy Baker, Matthew Bullock, W. Kenneth Christian and Mamie Seto - and they were replaced by Lawrence Hautz, Charles Wolcott, Charlotte Linfoot, Robert McLaughlin and Margery McCormick.
+Ultimately five members resigned to move overseas to promote the religion - Elsie Austin, Dorothy Baker, Matthew Bullock, W. Kenneth Christian and Mamie Seto - and they were replaced by Lawrence Hautz, Charles Wolcott, Charlotte Linfoot, Robert McLaughlin and Margery McCormick.

 Austin moved to what was then called the Morocco International Zone centered on Tangier, credited with arriving October 23, 1953, for which she was ultimately named a Knight of Baháʼu'lláh.
 She was named a teacher at the American School of Tangier, during which time she also helped establish Baháʼí communities in northern and western Africa.
 She still managed to make the news back in the States early, and later 1954.
 She was appointed as one of the first members of the Auxiliary Board for Africa, assisting Musa Banání.

 In 1955 Austin wrote the 18 page booklet Above All Barriers: The Story of Louis G. Gregory which was reprinted in 1964, 1965, 1969, and 1976.
 Austin wrote of the need for virtues amidst the challenges of pioneering where "all the world's prejucides are on parade".
 A regional national assembly for north-west Africa was elected by the Baháʼís in 1956 where Austin and Enoch Olinga served as officers of the convention and Austin serving then as chair of the national assembly.
 She was elected, and chair, again in 1957.